SEARCH AND DESTROY

 “No, man.
 Haven’t you ever slept with your brothers or friends?
 You think I’m a sex maniac?”

 He lightened up, which made me realize how afraid he was of being gay.
 My back was too sore for anything anyway.
 I went downstairs and got an extra-large breakfast we could share.
 Susan seemed relieved I was waiting on myself.
 Jace had gone over to Robby’s to get a joint.
 He said Robby was still in bed but would be over later.
 We got high and watched cartoons.
-I discovered that being stoned was hard on my back as I would lay in the same position too long and it stiffened up.
+I discovered that being stoned was hard on my back.
+Laying in the same position too long, it stiffened up.
 Jace was only too happy to massage out the stiffness.
 I liked the attention.
 He told the story about when his parents got divorced.
 He suddenly had two step-brothers when his dad remarried.
 His real mom was a drinker; everyone said he took after her.
 He gave excellent massages, thanks to the large size of his hands.
 We played records, to which he played the rhythm tracks on my back.
 He said he wanted to be a musician and was learning guitar.
 He hated school, his family, and felt he was a loser.
 Music was the only thing which really got him excited.
 He’d never had a girlfriend but had been laid a couple of times, which I doubted.
 After massaging me, he let me work out the kinks in his hands.
 They were much larger than mine, with long fingers that were completely double-jointed.
 He showed me a finger exercise for guitar, rubbing the lip of a half-full glass of water, getting it to hum from the vibration.
 Then he could vary the pitch of the hum.
 He could literally make the glass sing.
 He showed me how to do it, by keeping the circular motion of my finger at a constant speed and pressure.
 He laughed at my awkwardness.
 Playing the Led Zeppelin II album,

-he beat the rhythm on his legs and we sang along to the lyrics.
+he beat the rhythm on his legs.
+We sang along to the lyrics.
 It was a completely different style of music from the pop oldies Scott and I used to sing a Cappella.
 Soon I adjusted to Robert Plant’s pacing and was able to match his high-pitched screams as well as the slower, lower lines of the ballads.
 Jace sang the backups, so we had to pay attention to each other.
 I had much better control over my voice than over the glass.
 Until my back started twitching, we were running around the room, playing air guitar and screaming out the lyrics.
 He gave me another back massage as we lay there panting.
 I didn’t dare tell him how goofy he looked with a big grin on his face, in comparison to his usual frown.
 With no school for at least a week, I realized I was going to enjoy my unexpected vacation.
-Jace called John, and after swearing him to secrecy, asked him to bring his guitar over.
+Jace called Joh.
+After swearing him to secrecy, he asked him to bring his guitar over.
 John said his parents went bananas over Jace’s disappearance, but today were adjusting to his being gone.
 He said the police were notified that Jace was a runaway.
 Well, it wasn’t my first time helping a fugitive from the law.
 By Sunday night, there were so many people in my room, it was declared a party zone.
 Jace worried the cops might come to quiet it down and take him away.
 Robby, Mary, Jace and I escaped to Robby’s room, watching the action from his backyard.
 Suddenly it got unnaturally quiet.
 I saw my dad chasing everyone out of my room.
 All I could do was laugh at the sight.
 I hurried home and was yelled at for letting things get out of control.
 I explained it was a few friends who came to cheer me up that got out of hand.
 We both agreed that people who smoke cigarettes are not good friends.
 I attempted to clean-up until he left.
 I went back to Robby’s and hung out until it was time for Jace and me to go home.
 Getting stoned all day made me as tired as working out.
 Just before falling asleep, I saw Jace looking at me.

 “Go to sleep,” I told him.